slyval/guidelines/SAP Commerce/Commerce Conventions.md

 					Implementation: DefaultSalesAreaDeterminationService

 #### Facades
-As the name implies, this proxy represents a particular usage.
-As an example, you can have a services that retrieve different pieces of information.
-You can use these services to compose employee and customer information.
-You would then create 2 facades, one represention employee composition and the other representing customer composition.
-This is a better approach that having a single facade with 2 methods catering for the different scenarios.
-It stops being a facade and becomes a bloated service.
+A facade is a lean and focused proxy service catering for a specific use case.
+Whereas a service can cater for multiple use cases as a generalized implementation, a facade makes use of these services and utilizes on the required functionali

 Architecturally, the facades resides on the layer above the services layer.